Life University Campus

 NeuroLIFE Institute — This public facility is on the leading edge of research in Applied Clinical Neuroscience, which builds on basic neuroscience and uses various strategies to help improve or re-establish optimal neurological processes.
 For many individuals who have dealt with neurological or cognitive impairments, the clinical neuroscientist can provide carefully determined, cautious and safe care that holds the prospect of potentially improving neurological function.

-Marketing Department, Human Resources, Office of Institutional Effectiveness, Planning and Research (OIEPR), Physical Plant and Grounds — These departments are located in the two buildings at 1075 & 1085 Barclay Circle near the entrance from South Cobb Drive.
+Marketing Department; Human Resources; Office of Institutional Effectiveness, Planning and Research (OIEPR); Facilities Management — These departments are located in the two buildings at 1075 & 1085 Barclay Circle near the entrance from South Cobb Drive.

-A popular feature of this building is the Wellness Center, which includes state-of-the-art weight training equipment, cardio-fitness equipment and racquetball courts.
-Membership to the Wellness Center is free for all students, faculty and staff.
+A popular feature of this building is the Fitness Center, which is being renovated with new and state-of-the-art weight training equipment and cardio-fitness equipment.
+Membership to the Fitness Center is free for all students, faculty and staff, and many specialized fitness classes are available on a weekly basis.

 Sports Complex — Lupo Family Field is home to our men’s and women’s soccer and rugby teams, as well as the women’s lacrosse team.
 The Upper Athletic Field was used as a training complex during the 1996 Olympic Games in Atlanta.
 An 8,000 square-foot Stadium Field House provides concession areas and restrooms.